-- Press the lever fully forwards to position (7) ⇒ fig. 87.
+- Press the lever fully forwards to position (7) ⇒ fig. 88.
 The wash function will start immediately and the wiper will start with a slight delay.
 The windscreen wash system will function as long as you hold the lever in this position. - Release the lever.
 The wiper then wipes for approximately 4 seconds, and then in intervals again. - Release the lever.
 The washer system stops and the wipers function.

-- A worn or dirty wiper blade will obstruct visibility and reduce safety. - Always note the corresponding warnings on $\Rightarrow$ page 225.
+- Worn and dirty wiper blades obstruct visibility and reduce safety levels. - $\bullet \;\;$ Always note the corresponding warnings on \Rightarrow page 225, "Changing windscreen wiper blades".